 In her first public outing in the armor, Alexandra targeted several Wall Street firms in New York City, before disappearing.
 The media dubbed her Flashpoint after a speech she made during one of her attacks.
 Next she targeted government offices in Washington DC, again causing much destruction before escaping.
 The armor protected Alexandra's identity, but the heavy duty van she uses to transport the power armor has been flagged as a vehicle of interest by authorities.
 She came to Trinity City, planning to target many of the "Silicon Valley East" corporations that are headquartered there.
 She was confronted by Adrenaline and Twitch, but when Twitch learned that the "giant robot" was piloted and what Alexandra's motives were she opted to let Flashpoint escape, making it look like Adrenaline had driven the robot away.

 A team of superhuman criminals, Four-Shadow was assembled by Matte Black who sought to recruit members who had powers that leant to a darkness theme.
 With a quartet assembled Black chose the wordplay name of Four-Shadow for his team.
 Matte Black's initial recruit was his sister Jennifer, who also had super powers, followed by the enigmatic Ink who he knew by reputation.
 As the team's first caper was planned for Trinity City, Matte Black sought local talent and was able to recruit King Coal.
 The team conducted a series of art robberies in the city before attracting the attention of the newly formed trio of heroes.
 The three heroes managed to identify the villains and track them down, leading to a confrontation where Four-Shadow were forced to flee the city without the art they had stolen.
-While King Coal has since resurfaced in Trinity City, none of the other three have appeared in the city since they were forced to leave.
+King Coal would return to Trinity City without the others and was captured by the heroes, while the rest of Four-Shadow would return sometime after this with a new member, Eclipse, taking advantage of a days-long winter blackout to commit a series of robberies.
+Once again the Trinity of Heroes got involved, thwarting the quartet and this time managing to capture Ink.

 - Alter Ego: Matthew Black